Automatically Retry Actions

 Just gimme the code

-If you want an out-of-the-box solution there is a Convex helper ready to go: https://www.npmjs.com/package/convex-helpers#action-retries
+If you want an out-of-the-box solution there is a Convex Component ready to go: https://www.convex.dev/components/retrier

-You can directly import this helper and use it to retry an unreliable action until it succeds:
+You can use this component to retry an unreliable action until it succeds:

 How it works